VarboxInternational/docs/database-notifications.md

 <a name="actionable-notifications"></a>
 #### Actionable Notifications

 Through the admin operations available for notifications, you might've noticed there's also an individual button for each notification called "Action".

 When clicking this button, the following will happen:
 - your notification will be marked as read
-- if your notification contains an `url` key in its json representation, you'll be redirected to that url
+- if your notification contains a `url` key in its json representation, you'll be redirected to that url

+<a name="usage"></a>
+## Usage

 <a name="delete-old-notifications"></a>
 #### Delete Old Notifications